iankengott/flockfysh/README.md

 We choose this format because we find that this dataset format is the most consistent with the majority of Machine Learning (ML) & Computer Vision (CV) workflows, as well as *a structure that supports model training and testing right away*.

+*Note that the dataset labels should be in yolo / yolov5 format!!*

 ### flockfysh Input Format (`input.yaml`)
 In order to run, flockfysh requires a small amount of guidance from the user to help some information.
 More specifically, it needs:

 1. The names of your classes for your dataset
-2. The input directory name of your dataset folder (in the format above)
+2. The input directory name of your dataset folder (in the format [above](#flockfysh-dataset-format))
 3. A Python dictionary mapping each class name to a list of search queries that would get you the images you want

 We can effectively provide this information to flockfysh by using an input YAML file.
 Additionally, there are customizable settings (such as training parameters and auxiliary options such as saving the bounding boxes for each image) that you can also toggle in this YAML format.